nickj609/GameModeManager/README.md

 # GameModeManager
 A Counter-Strike 2 server plugin inspired by the [CS2 Modded Dedicated Server by Kus](https://github.com/kus/cs2-modded-server) and the [CS2 Rock The Vote plugin by Abnerfs](https://github.com/abnerfs/cs2-rockthevote).
-This plugin simplifies game mode management and enhances your server's experience.

 ## Description
 GameModeManager streamlines your Counter-Strike 2 server administration with these features: